 Your first campaign

-This walkthrough deliberately skips advanced setup such as opt-in, participation forms, notifications, and add-on tuning.
-The goal is to publish one working campaign first, then build on top of it.
+This walkthrough skips advanced setup such as Opt-in, participation forms, and notifications on purpose.
+Publish one working campaign first, then build on top of it.

-• You can access Studio.
+• You can access OmniLab Studio.
 If not, follow the access request process.

 • You have permission to create or edit campaigns in the organisation you are currently viewing.